Alleged sex trafficker may have hundreds of victims, FBI says - NewsBreak

 Alleged sex trafficker may have hundreds of victims, FBI says

-NEW YORK ( WPIX) — An alleged sex trafficker may have preyed upon hundreds of fellow women over the course of a decade, authorities said Tuesday as they asked anyone who may have been a victim to come forward.
+NEW YORK ( WPIX ) — An alleged sex trafficker may have preyed upon hundreds of fellow women over the course of a decade, authorities said Tuesday, asking anyone who may have been a victim to come forward.

 Ysenni Gomez was arrested earlier this month on charges of sex trafficking in the Bronx and Westchester County, the FBI said in a news release, detailing a joint operation with local law-enforcement agencies including the Westchester County Police Department.